For Joe Biden, long path to a potentially crucial presidency

 “I know Joe,” Clyburn said in an emotional appeal.
 “But more importantly, Joe knows us.”

-Biden took complete control of the nomination about the same time public health officials urged a national lock-down.
-So he’s spent much of the spring and summer in the same place where he recorded his launch video last spring: his home in Delaware.
-Yet even with Trump mocking him for “hiding in his basement,” Biden will conclude his convention with a discernible lead in national and most battleground state polls.

-Biden will accept the nomination Thursday night without the usual trappings — the boisterous arena, the balloons.
-He’ll speak instead directly into the camera as a relative handful of aides, family and media look on.
+Biden accepted the nomination Thursday night without the usual trappings — the boisterous arena, the balloons.
+But those close to him said he was anything but disappointed.

 “We don’t look at this … as a victory lap,” Biden Owens said, recalling the celebration when he narrowly won his first Senate race before his 30th birthday.
 “We stormed the convention center in Delaware, in Dover, with high school marching bands.
 We burst onto the floor with the bands and the cheering.”
-This year, she said, the “convention reflects the moment.”
+This occasion, she said, “reflects the moment.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.